 8: Select ‘Maximum Performance’ from the drop-down menu for both ‘On battery’ and ‘Plugged in’ options.

-That’s it and now restart your computer and check if the WiFi is working properly or not.
+That’s it; restart your computer and check if the WiFi is working properly.

 4. Run The Network Troubleshooter

-Windows inbuilt troubleshooter can help you to find and fix the problems, you can take advantage of network troubleshooter.
+Windows inbuilt troubleshooter can help you find and fix the problems; you can use network troubleshooter.

 4: Run the troubleshooter.

-1: Go to the Windows Search Bar, type “cmd”, right-click to Run as administrator.
+1: Go to the Windows Search Bar, type “cmd,” and right-click to Run as administrator.
 This will open the command prompt.

 2: Type the following command and hit enter: